Accudio/alistair-shepherd/src/writing/vercel-geoip.md

 // We export the function that runs on each request, which receives the `request`
 // parameter with data about the current request.
 We'll use this later export default function (request) {
-  // respond to the request with the context "hello world!" return new Response('hello world!')
+  // respond to the request with the content "hello world!" return new Response('hello world!')
 }
 ```

 To test our function, we can run `npx vercel dev` to run the Vercel development server.
 This will ask you to link the project to your Vercel account and some details about the project.
 You can leave those details as default.

-Now, if you visit the dev URL in your browser and add `/api` — probably [`localhost:5000/api`](https://localhost:5000/api) you should see "hello world!".
+Now, if you visit the dev URL in your browser and add `/api` — [probably `localhost:5000/api`](https://localhost:5000/api) you should see "hello world!".

 ### 3. The Geolocation bit